ClojureBridge/curriculum/outline/cheatsheet-quil.md

 ## Color
 `(color r g b a)`
 A color consists of 4 values.
 The first three values (red, green, blue in values from 0 to 255) will give a color.
-Adding a 4th alpha value (from 0 to 1) will give you a transparent color.
-For example 0 0 255 0.5 will give you a transparent blue.
+Adding a 4th alpha value (from 0 to 255) will give you a transparent color.
+For example 0 0 255 125 will give you a half transparent blue.

 `(background color)`
 This sets the whole canvas to one color.
 Great for erasing the screen every draw.